robbintt/outlines/infopages.md

 - follow a link: move cursor over a link, a word preceded by an asterisk, press enter
 - `q`: quit
 - `m`: go to the menu item you write if it exists
+    - Try searching for a menu to quickly find the menu's options?
+- `f Cross`: follow a cross-reference starting with 'Cross'
+    - `f?`: fetch a list of cross references for the current node
+    - `C-g`: give up when fetching cross references (instead of typing one of the options)
+    - a cross reference can lead to another manual, even on a remote machine
+- `i Cross`: automate - go to index for info manual, search node for 'Cross', and go there
+- `d`: go to the directory
+- `t`: go to the top node in a manual
+- `n n`: go directly to **info for experts**

+#### Using vi type keybindings

-- `info --vi-keys printf`: use vi type keybindings
+- `$ info --vi-keys printf`: use vi type keybindings
     - FUTURE: map out exactly what varies between standard nav and vi mode

 ### Notes from `info info`

+Many notes on `info info` are integrated elsewhere in this outline.

+The `?` reference is very large and worth further study.

+info calls its hyperlinks `Cross References`.

+Check out the 'info for experts' section by typing `n n` or type `d i` and type 'Advanced'.

 ### Notes from `man info`

-Note on `man info` are integrated elsewhere in this outline.
+Notes on `man info` are integrated elsewhere in this outline.

 `info coreutils printf`: get printf in coreutils (if there are more than one printf files)